mattoslmp/FAALPred/readme.md

 ¹ Interdisciplinary Centre of Marine and Environmental Research (CIIMAR/CIMAR), University of Porto, Matosinhos, 4450-208, Portugal
 ² ICBAS – School of Medicine and Biomedical Sciences, University of Porto, Porto, 4050-313, Portugal

-*To whom correspondence should be addressed.* Email: [pleao@ciimar.up.pt](mailto:pleao@ciimar.up.pt)
+**To whom correspondence should be addressed.* Email: [pleao@ciimar.up.pt](mailto:pleao@ciimar.up.pt)
-† Anne Liong and Leandro de Mattos Pereira contributed equally to this work. *Artigo em revisão.*
+† Anne Liong and Leandro de Mattos Pereira contributed equally to this work. *Artigo em revisão.**

 ---

 ## Contact and Acknowledgements

-FAALPred was developed at **CIIMAR – Interdisciplinary Centre of Marine and Environmental Research**,
-within the **Natural Products and Bioengineering group (CNP)**, led by **Pedro N. Leão**.
+The entire codebase was implemented by Leandro de Mattos Pereira during his postdoctoral appointment in the group led by Dr. Pedro N. Leão.

 - Leandro de Mattos Pereira
 - Anne Liong
 - Pedro N. Leão

-For questions, bug reports or feature requests, please open an issue in this repository.
-All codes in this repository were created by Leandro de Mattos Pereira (contact: mattoslmp@gmail.com).
+For questions, bug reports or feature requests, please open an issue in this repository or contact Leandro de Mattos Pereira (contact: mattoslmp@gmail.com).
 The web server and code are supported by CIIMAR/CNP and associated funding agencies, as shown in the app footer (lab and institutional logos).